myrual/mixin-network-snapshot-golang/README.md

 #### payment notification webhook
-The program will visit following url when payment is finished.
+The program will visit webhook url when user paid and confirmed by program.
 ```json
 "http://127.0.0.1"+webhookurl
 ```